Ki-er/Kieranrobson.com/content/Uses/index.md

 **Theme** - I use the [Night Owl](https://github.com/sdras/night-owl-vscode-theme) theme for its bright colours when editing both markdown and js files.

 **Extensions** - I don't really use extensions as I prefer to use project specific tools within their projects, but the extensions I do use are [CSpell](https://cspell.org/), [Material Icon Theme](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme) and [GitLens](https://gitlens.amod.io/).

+### Web Technologies

+**Backend** - As a lot of my projects uses JavaScript, I use NodeJS often for server side applications such as Discord bots and soon to be other bots..maybe.
+I use a mix of Hugo and Jekyll for SSG generation.

+**Databases** - MongoDB as it was recommended in my Discord bot journey and it just works.

+**Hosting Providers** - I use OVH for my VPS provider, and run a Ubuntu 20.04 server which all of my projects are hosted on.
+Normally within Docker containers.

+### Research and PhD tools.

+As a PhD student, my time is often spent in academic tools and software so I thought I would add them here too!

+**Reference management** - I use Mendeley for my reference management due to its web interface allowing me to access my sources anywhere.
+It also lets me take notes within Mendeley and the one click `Add to Library` feature is very useful!

+**Note and Organisation** - I use Notion to manage my life and PhD from taking notes, to storing office hours to even keeping track of when the Bin dates are.
+Without Notion, id be lost.

+### General Software
+**Browser** - I se Microsoft Edge for my browsing needs, simply for the vertical tabs, they are so much nicer to use!

+**Music** - For music streaming, I have been using Spotify for the past 6 years and have never looked back!

+**Media** - For media streaming I use Plex, having your own netflix like service with the content you own, is a game changer!

+**Movie and TV Show Tracking** - As a stats nerd and a media buff, I use Letterboxd and Trakt to keep track of my movie and tv show habits.